So, the first question is, should you and your business invest in social media?

 With the changes in social media algorithms, which suppress organic reach more and more, it’s important to give as much support as you can to your content, to make sure it reaches its potential, enabling you to find new audiences, engage with them and potentially grow your follower base.

-Nurture your audience
+Nurture your audience by driving social engagement

 But growing and nurturing an audience is a more nuanced process, with trust needed on both sides.
 The transparency and honesty required for that trust to be built, is the challenge for most brands who are playing in this space.
 It requires brand managers to look in the mirror and accept the faults of the brand in order to move towards ‘better’.
 Consumers aren’t expecting brands to be perfect, but they are expecting the humans who run them to be honest with their audience.